 Once you have cleaned and prepped the wood that you want to paint, you’re ready to mix your paint.
 When preparing your paint, add the Outdoor Additive to the mixture following the instructions on the container.

 The additive is a borate compound, much like borax.
-This all-natural and non-toxic additive has several benefits:
+This all-natural and non-toxic additive has several benefits for exterior wood:

-- Mold inhibitor: keeps mold and mildew from developing on surfaces
+- Mold inhibitor: keeps mold and mildew from developing on the surface of the wood

 - Tannin stain blocker: prevents stains from showing through the paint on woods like cedar and knotty pine